kdallmeyer-sr/baleen/baleen-kotlin/README.md

 Data classes can also be used as source of truth for schemas, using Baleen as the bridge to other data formats such as Avro, XSD, and json-schema.
 This can allow for modeling data in code and then using code generation tools to build schemas across multiple formats.
-To support this effort, annotations are added for sefault value and aliases (TODO).
+To support this effort, annotations are added for default value and aliases.

 ## Setup